-As battery packs charge, the charging circuitry follows the two-step charging process (CC-CV) that is recommended for the battery type.
+As battery packs charge, the charging circuitry follows the two-step charging process (CC-CV) that is recommended for Li-ion or Li-poly batteries.
 The process monitors changes in temperature, current, and voltage.
-The main battery of each terminal charges in 4 hours for the standard battery or 6 hours for the extended battery.
+The main battery of each terminal charges in 4 hours for the standard 3.7V battery or 6 hours for the extended 3.7V battery.